kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 from typing import Dict

 import torch
-from kserve import InferRequest, Model, ModelServer from kserve.utils.utils import generate_uuid from PIL import Image from torchvision import models, transforms
+from kserve import InferRequest, InferResponse, InferOutput, Model, ModelServer from kserve.utils.utils import generate_uuid from PIL import Image from torchvision import models, transforms

+# This custom predictor example implements the custom model following KServe v2 inference gPPC protocol,
+# the input can be raw image bytes or image tensor which is pre-processed by transformer
+# and then passed to predictor, the output is the prediction response.
 class AlexNetModel(Model):
     def __init__(self, name: str):
         super().__init__(name)